maltegotransforms/opencti-maltego/README.md

 $ pip3 install python-magic-bin
 ```

-> Warning: you have to import Maltego STIX2 entities before installing these transforms.

 ### Installation

 The local OpenCTI transforms are leveraging the Maltego TRX library.
 The first step is to create the configuration file: